villdev/cli-quiz-2/README.md

-# Do you know me?
-CLI Quiz App
+# Books CLI Quiz App

 Command line quiz app built using NodeJS based on the topic books.
 Created with the help of readline-sync, chalk and boxen npm packages.
 Contains true and false questions with no negative marking.
 Score updation is shown dynamically as the quiz progresses.